bencoveney/learning-assembly/ltpwa/memory.md

 - Server deallocates all memory (for that request's pool) at once.

 Useful for patterns where groups of allocations share a lifetime.

+### Reference Counting

+Reference counter stored on the memory saying how many parts of the program are using it.

+- Add one to counter when part of the program starts to use a piece of memory.
+- Subtract one from counter when part of the program stops using the piece of memory.
+- When the count drops to zero, it is done being used and can be derefereced.

+This adds overhead because the program repeatedly needs to add/remove from the counter.

+Can have problems if:

+- There are circular references, because those will maintain 1 on the counter.
+- A fresh object is returned from a function, what should its counter be?